IT must be an enabler of productivity and collaboration

 The raw number (1 billion) is noteworthy, but the real mind-blower to me is the forecast that more than a third of all consumer-owned tablets and smartphones will be used in the enterprise.

 I don’t know whether Juniper was able to determine what percentage of mobile device owners actually have jobs, but in my household, 75% of mobile device owners are employed.
 If we ballpark the percentage of device owners that don’t work (teenagers, college students and non-employed adults) at 20%, then that 35% figure predicted by Juniper would mean that nearly half of all consumer-owned tablets and smartphones will be used in the workplace by 2018.
 Remember, the iPhone didn’t come out until 2007.
-The consumerization of IT in the enterprise, indeed.
+Motor Truck Cargo insurance (Cargo) provides insurance on the freight or commodity hauled by a For-hire trucker.
+It covers your liability for cargo that is lost or damaged due to causes such as fire, collision, or striking of a load.

 Enterprises slow to accept BYOD need to come to terms with reality: Smartphones and tablets are productivity tools, not time and money wasters.
 OK, they can be those things too, but in the big picture BYOD is a net asset for most enterprises.
 Whatever the real (and perceived) security risks, the biggest risk of all for enterprises today is failing to leverage emerging technologies — not just mobile, but cloud, collaboration tools and social media.